deployd/docs/docs/basics/source-control.md

 ### Recommended Ignored Files

 You shouldn't commit the `/data` or `.dpd` directories.
 The files in these directories are environment specific and should be kept out of version control.
-All other deployd files should be committed.
+All other Deployd files should be committed.